Tong-ST/pip-boy-sway/README.md

     ![pip_color](assets/pip_color.png)

 **So, Now you an officially VAULT-TEC employee like mine, have fun!**

+## BUG FOUND!
+- I have run into sound problem with bucklespring keyboard sound sim but able to get alway with this config in `~/.alsoftrc` (create if not yet exist) In Bucklespring repo set period_size = 32 (But it not work for me I can't go below 128) Didn't notice lag So i keep it 128
+    ```
+    period_size = 128
+    periods = 4
+    hrtf = true
+    allow-move = true
+    ```
+    - Alternatively If still got issue like sound stop working try switch sound driver, To do `sudo nano /etc/modprobe.d/disable-sof.conf` add `options snd-intel-dspcfg dsp_driver=1` or change from value 3 to 1, that will force to run on Built-in audio and it less feature but more stable

 ### Thanks & Support
 - [Hackerer](https://www.pling.com/p/2010119/) Awesome GTK Theme that match well with my setup